gcroshab/data-science-portfolio/README.md

 ---

-## Thank You

-Welcome to my portfolio page!

-This portfolio contains projects that I have completed on during my graduation studies and demonstrates my skills in Machine Learning, Predictive Modeling, Visualization, Statistical Analysis, Recommendation System, and generative AI.
-I  will continue expanding this portfolio with new projects and practical applications as I gain more experience in Data Science.
+Thanks for viewing my portfolio.
+I will keep updating it with new projects and skills as I continue to grow in the data science field.